khepin/prototyper/README.md

         "username": "bob"
     }

 will log you in as "bob".
+(Note that the user must exist in the `users` collection.)

 A POST on /logout will log you out.